 - Whip Sword: Zabimaru's shikai form, which they can use in combat like all zanpakuto spirits.

 - You Gotta Have Pink Hair: Lavender-pink, in Chimpette's case.

 The spirit of Hitsugaya's sword.
 At first he takes the form of a large ice dragon, but in the Zanpakuto Unknown Tales filler arc he is a human, the reason why being left to the viewers' imaginations.
-He is the third (and so far last) spirit seen in the Bleach canon.
+(The Zanpakuto spirits in general has a habit of blatantly lying at the face of their masters) He is the third (and so far last) spirit seen in the Bleach canon.

 - An Ice Person: He uses ice against Hitsugaya.
 Justified in that he's Hitsugaya's Zanpakuto.

 The spirit of Byakuya's sword.
 He takes the form of a masked samurai.
 He and Byakuya have a very antagonistic, mistrustful relationship throughout the arc which causes problems for both the Soul Reaper and Muramasa's group.